Digital Video Cameras

 Priced at nearly around £10k body only, it is a lot of money.
 However, you get a lot of bang for your buck including:

-The reason I say "like my S1H or Panny's above is this.
-The GH5 and S1H are significantly cheaper than the Sony above.
+The reason I say "like my S1H or Panny's" above is this.
+The GH7, S5iiX and S1H are significantly cheaper than the Sony FX9 above.
 There are obviously other differences but for the average Joe wanting to shoot amazing quality video, you don't need to break the bank!

 Anyway, this isn't a review page so I will leave it there.
 I'll just say that you should only look at these pro cameras if you work needs it.
 To be honest, there are way smaller cameras at much lower prices that come close to this quality.

-If you could see on a 4K monitor, the footage from the Panasonic GH5, 400mbps, 10-bit, 4K, or the S1H, you would be amazed.
-I can almost guarantee that most people couldn't tell the difference between that and the FX9 above.
+If you could see on a 4K monitor, the footage from the excellent Panasonic GH7, RAW, 10-bit, 6K, or the S1H/S5iiX, or the Canon R5 Mark ii, you would be amazed.
+I can almost guarantee that most people couldn't tell the difference between those and the FX9 above.
 Especially when using Canon's L glass like I do.
-However, the Lumix S1H costs around £3000 and the GH5 comes in at less than £1200 right now (2021)!
-Still a GREAT buy.

-Panasonic broke the mold with the GH4/5 as they produce stunning 4K footage for a very reasonable price.
-I absolutely love my GH5 and use it a lot (still and video).
+Panasonic broke the mould when they released the GH4/5's as they (still) produce stunning 4K footage for a very reasonable price, even in 2025.
+I absolutely loved my GH5 and used it a lot (stills and video) but is now sold and the Panasonic GH7 is now a go-to camera for many amateur and professional filmmakers.

-Canon on the other hand just can't seem to get it right.
+Canon on the other hand just couldn't seem to get it right at first.
 I own the Canon EOS 5D Mark IV but only for stills and the occasional video.
 It's 4K video is great quality but a pain to work with.
 The worst thing for me though is the rolling shutter.
 It can make clips 100% unusable and the file sizes are huge and heavy going to work with.

-Only recently (2018), they released their first 4K mirrorless camera, the M50, and to be honest it is a bit of a let down.
-It has some nice features including a fully articulating screen but I can't help feeling it is a bit behind the times already.
+In (2018), they released their first 4K mirrorless camera, the Canon EOS M50, and to be honest it was a bit of a let down.
+It has some nice features including a fully articulating screen but I couldn't help feeling it was a bit behind the times even at launch.

 I don't think it is anywhere near the quality of other 4K video cameras in this bracket.
-However, it is priced at around $800 so not all bad.
+However, it was priced at around $579 so not all bad.

-At the higher end, the Sony A9 ($4,400) and recently released Sony A7 III ($2,000) are stunning.
+At the higher end, the Sony A9 iii with the first Full Frame Global Shutter ($5,998) and recently released Sony A7 IV ($2,098) are stunning.
 Too much to go into here but I can see myself migrating to Sony in the future.
-It is so tough out there kids!
+It is so tough out there people!

-Since writing this, Canon have release the mirrorless Canon EOS R5 (just under £4k).
-A veritable beast of a camera shooting
+Since writing this, Canon have release the mirrorless Canon EOS R5 Mark II (around $4,299).
+A veritable beast of a camera shooting;

 Stunning and well worth a look if you are serious about shooting video.